Paul Firbas Director of Latin American & Caribbean Studies Center

 Spanish cinema, Latin America, and the U.S. during the "Golden Age" of the 1930s and 1940s.
 She is also an affiliated faculty member of Women's Studies

-Associate Professor in Health Sciences at the School of Health Technology and Management
+Associate Dean and Associate Professor within the School of Health Technology and Management.

 Assistant Professor, Africana Studies, Ph.D., Howard University